brotulix/arduino-bottlerocket/README.md

 ## Arduino
 Starting out with an Arduino Nano V3.0 board (6.0 g, ATMega328P), since it lends itself well to breadboard prototyping.
-I also have an Arduino-esque board marked *Deek-Robot* which is well suited for the final product (2.4 g, ATMega328P).
+I also have an Arduino-esque board marked *Deek-Robot* which is well suited for the final product (only 2.4 g, ATMega328P).